Skip to content

 A section is simply a memory region specified by a starting address and its size.

-The 16 bytes starting at 0x800000c8 form the data region of this program.
-Typically, the data region would contain 3 sections:
+The 16 bytes starting at 0x800000b8 form the data region of this program.
+The data region would typically contain 3 sections:

 1. .rodata holds read-only data such as the "Hello, World!\n\r" string.